Health & Physical Education

 School Health Advisory Council

 The MISD School Health Advisory Council (SHAC) is made up of 24 parents, community members, teachers and administrators.
 The purpose of the SHAC is to be an advocate for healthy students by making recommendations to the School Board pertaining to the coordinated school health program.
 SHAC members provide input to ensure community values are reflected through regularly scheduled meetings.
 The SHAC meets at least four times each year at the Professional Development Center.
 All SHAC meetings are open to the public.
-Click on the link below for more information and dates of upcoming meetings.
 Please contact Council Co-Chair Wendi Hatley at 972-882-7413 if you would like to attend a meeting.

 Coordinated Approach to Child Health (CATCH)